 Daniel heard of the challenge, boldly accepted it in faith, and, by God’s grace, answered the king with both the dream’s contents and its interpretation.
 In fact, throughout the stories in this short book, God proves himself in power and in truth as Lord above the gods and kings of men.
 If you get some time, read through the stories recorded here.
-God’s glory is great in these pages.
+God’s glory shines bright in these pages.

 Why is the incarnation such a big deal?
 Why, in other words, does it matter that God became flesh and dwelt among us (John 1:14)?
 I think, in part, the beauty of the incarnation lies in the truth that God has not left us alone, hopeless and forgotten.
 Rather, he came and faced the horrors of sin, the pain of a broken world, and the darkness of man’s rebellion.
 He lived and walked among us.
 He sympathized with us, becoming the perfect high priest through his suffering (multiple passages from Hebrews come to mind here).
 We once were hopeless, unable to fulfill the law, separated from God by our sin (Romans 3:9-20).
 But we find salvation and redemption through Christ (Romans 3:21-26).
 God has not forsaken us.
 God has not abandoned us.
 God, in Christ, has saved us.
 This is cause for hope, joy, and worship.
 As we close out this year, let us spend some time reflecting on the glory of God in the incarnation of Christ.
-And let this stir us to hope and love, for our God is with us.
+And let his coming stir us to hope and to love, for our God is with us.
 He is with us!
 And nothing can separate us from him.